Did you know?

 Outdoor air pollution is one important environmental issue that directly affects the quality of peoples’ lives.
 Despite national and international interventions and decreases in major pollutant emissions, the health impacts of urban air pollution continue to worsen, with air pollution set to become the top environmental cause of premature mortality globally by 2050.
 Air pollution in urban centres, often caused by transport and the use of small-scale burning of wood or coal, is linked to a range of health problems, from minor eye irritation to upper respiratory symptoms in the short-term and chronic respiratory diseases such as asthma, cardiovascular diseases and lung cancer in the long-term.
 Children and the elderly may be particularly vulnerable.

 PM10 – tiny particulate matter small enough to be inhaled into the deepest part of the lung – is monitored in OECD countries because it can harm human health and reduce life expectancy.
-In Norway, PM10 levels are 14.8 micrograms per cubic meter, lower than the OECD average of 20.9 micrograms per cubic meter and the annual guideline limit of 20 micrograms per cubic meter set by the World Health Organization.
-Total emissions of particulate matter (PM10) have reduced by 29% since 2000, mostly due to lower emissions from fuel wood use; nevertheless, the use of wood for household heating is still the largest source, accounting for 60% of PM10 emissions.
-Other sources include minerals and metals production (22%) and transport (10%), which covers exhaust, road dust and tyre wear.
+In Norway, PM10 levels are 16.1 micrograms per cubic meter, lower than the OECD average of 20.1 micrograms per cubic meter and the annual guideline limit of 20 micrograms per cubic meter set by the World Health Organization.
+Total emissions of particulate matter (PM10) have reduced by 13% since 2000, mostly due to lower emissions from fuel wood use; nevertheless, the use of wood for household heating is still the largest source.
+Other sources include and transport (7%), which covers exhaust, road dust and tyre wear.

 Access to clean water is fundamental to human well-being.
 Despite significant progress in OECD countries in reducing water pollution, improvements in freshwater quality are not always easy to discern.
 In Norway, 96% of people say they are satisfied with water quality.
-This figure is much higher than the OECD average of 84% and suggests Norway has been successful in providing good quality water to its inhabitants.
+This figure is one of the highest in the OECD where the average satisfaction level is 84%.

 More ResourcesHow's Life? at a Glance OECD Environmental Outlook to 2030